Ed Sheeran fans fume over invalid tickets

 - Ticket resellers 'misleading' consumers

-Sheeran's promoters have cancelled more than 10,000 tickets that were resold on Viagogo - often at vastly inflated prices - for the star's sold-out 18-date stadium tour.
+Sheeran's promoters have cancelled more than 10,000 tickets that were resold on Viagogo - often at vastly inflated prices - for 18 dates in the star's sold-out tour.

 Millie Nicholson, 18, from Skipton, North Yorkshire, supported Sheeran's attempts to tackle touting, but said this was "definitely not" the best way to go about it.